 The CTLE in the DS125DF410 is a fully adaptive equalizer with optional limiting stage.
-The CTLE adapts according to a Figure of Merit (FOM) calculation during the lock acquisition process.
+The CTLE adapts according to a figure of merit (FOM) calculation during the lock acquisition process.
 Once the CDR has locked and the CTLE has been adapted, the CTLE boost level will be frozen until a manual re-adapt command is issued or until the CDR re-enters the lock acquisition state.
 The CTLE is typically readapted by resetting the CDR.
 The CTLE consists of 4 stages, with each stage having 2-bit boost control.
 This allows for 256 different stage-boost combinations.
 The CTLE adaption algorithm allows the CTLE to adapt through 32 of these stage-boost combinations.
 These 32 stage-boost combinations comprise the EQ Table in the channel registers; see channel registers 0x40 through 0x5F.
 This EQ Table can be reprogrammed to support up to 32 of the 256 stage-boost settings.

-CTLE boost levels are determined by summing the boosts levels of the 4 stages.
+CTLE boost levels are determined by summing the boosts levels of the four stages.
 Different stage-boost combinations that sum to the same number will have approximately the same boost level, but will result in a different shape for the EQ transfer function (boost curve).

 The fourth stage in the CTLE can be programmed through the SMBus interface to become a limiting stage rather than a linear stage.
-This is useful in some applications, but it should not be typically used in combination with the DFE.